 Dave: It’s not right away.
 You feel amazing, you might sleep better.
 That idea of just like you mentioned, stress recovery.
 If you never have any stress, you won’t grow.
 It’s stress, recover, stress, recover.

-Dave: Exercise is stress, and then you recover, but if you exercise all the time and never recover, you get burnt out.
+Dave: Exercise is stress, and then you recover, but if you exercise all the time and never recover, you get burned out.

 Arianna: Well, that’s what athletes are demonstrating.
 We did a series for Thrive Global on athletes, we started with Andre Iguodala, who is also an investor in the company.
 He’s an MVP, Golden State Warriors, et cetera.
 He tracked the impact on his performance, of getting enough sleep, and it’s so dramatic.
 In fact, I was at CES, the Consumer Electronic Show in Las Vegas with Kevin Plank, the CEO of Under Armour, and I was part of the presentation about performance.
 You know, Under Armour is a performance-based company, but they’ve recognized the importance of sleep as a performance enhancer.